Picture: field maple tinting. Click here for more autumn colour photos.

 When different tree species shed their leaves can vary from tree to tree, place to place, and year to year.
 Nevertheless here is a list of them roughly in the order they are noticed in a typical autumn, with some approximate timings:

-Goat or grey willows, the ones that produce pussy willow catkins in spring, are rather inconspicuous at this time of year: they go mottled (ie with dull yellow, gold or brown leaves among green ones) and some can go quite thin even early in October.
+Goat or grey willows, the ones that produce pussy willow catkins in spring, are rather inconspicuous at this time of year: they typically have a mix of dull yellow, gold or brown leaves among green ones, and some can go quite thin even early in October.
 But others remain well covered until late in November, and may hold onto some foliage into December, well after the end of general leaf fall.

 Our other wild maple, Norway maple, can easily be mistaken for sycamore but can be distinguished by the pointed tips to its leaves.
 It usually starts to tint in mid October but is at its best in late October and the first ten days or so of November, when it can produce bright yellow colours (and very occasionally golds or even reds).
 A few leaves may then last till the end of leaf fall.